mohamedSabry0/inqezWallet/README.md

 ## 🔭 Future Features <a name="future-features"></a>

+- Set and monitor budget goals.
+- View detailed financial reports.
+- Track income.
+- Add support for reports sharing.
+- Add input client side validations for UX.
 - Add conditional root path, based on session status.
 - Native icon upload support.
 - Add support for multiple currencies.
 - Add support for multiple languages.

+## Features in progress working on <a name="todos"></a>

+- [ ] Improving and refactoring tests for more coverage and expressiveness.
+- [ ] Adding some UX improvements: transitions and/or animations, etc.
+- [ ] Implementing a decent desktop design for the webapp.
+- [ ] Implementing the left side menu to improve the navigability of the app.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>